DLXPlugins/wp-plugin-info-card/readme.txt

 = Is it cross-browser compatible? =

-Yes, it is compatible with most recent browser except for Opera (IE10+ works!)
+Yes, it is compatible with most recent browsers, except for Opera (but IE10+ works!)

 == Screenshots ==

-1. The plugin identity card
+1. Plugin identity card
-2. The admin page
+2. Admin page
-3. The dashboard widget
+3. Dashboard widget

 == Changelog ==